Sauna vs Hot Tub Benefits: What Is Their Impact on Your Health?

 1. Stress Relief

-Utilizing either a hot tub or a sauna can be a powerful tool for managing stress.
+Utilizing either a hot tub or a sauna can be a powerful tool for managing stress while raising core body temperatures because they don't allow you to effectively dissipate heat.
 The warm, soothing environments help to relax tight muscles, relieving physical tension.

 They provide a quiet space for mental reprieve, away from daily distractions.
 This combined physical and mental relaxation can help in: